KaiHotz/Vite-Template-TS/README.md

 # Vite-Template-TS
-Vite template Typescript with ESLint, Perttier and Vitest
+Vite template Typescript with ESLint, Stylelint, Prettier and Vitest